Industrial and Commercial Bank of China: Controversies

 In November 2015, ICBC Standard Bank, an overseas subsidiary acquired in February of that year, agreed to pay a fine of a maximum of $40 million to UK authorities.

-On 17 February 2016, the Spanish Guardia Civil supported by Europol, arrested six executives of the Spanish location of the bank accused of money-laundering.
+On 17 February 2016, the Spanish Guardia Civil supported by Europol, arrested six executives of the Spanish location of the bank accused of money-laundering, who were convicted in 2020 by the Audiencia Nacional.

-In 2018, the US Federal Reserve had found "serious deficiencies" of the bank, on, anti-money laundering protections.
+In 2018, the US Federal Reserve had found "serious deficiencies" of the bank on anti-money laundering protections.

 On 12 August 2021, a former senior banker at Industrial and Commercial Bank of China, Gu Guoming was sentenced to life in jail by Chinese authorities, after being found guilty of bribery.